 c.1) The Host Institution must also guarantee the Principal Investigator and the project team access to the equipment base and materials, the proper maintenance and insurance for these items throughout the grant and 10 years after its conclusion, except when agreed differently and authorized by FAPESP.

-c.2) In the Young Investigator Awards program, the donation process is formalized only after the conclusion of the Grant Contract, never before it, according to resolution agreed by FAPESP Board of Trustee on March, 7th, 2006.
+c.2) In the Young Investigator Grant, the donation process is formalized only after the conclusion of the Grant Term, never before it, according to resolution agreed by FAPESP Board of Trustee on March, 7th, 2006.

 d) The Host Institution must endeavor the highest institutional effort to ensure and facilitate the access to materials funded by FAPESP to researchers both from the State of São Paulo and outside it, in order to conduct qualified research projects.

-e) Being informed that noncompliance with the terms of the Grant or Fellowship Contract might hinder the progress of future applications submitted to FAPESP by investigators from the Unit.
+e) Being informed that noncompliance with the terms of the Grant or Fellowship Term might hinder the progress of future applications submitted to FAPESP by investigators from the Host Institution.

 f) The Host Institution must immediately notify FAPESP if the Principal Investigator is absent or unable to work.